PAXSTORE/paxstore-openapi-java-sdk/docs/MERCHANT_CATEGORY_API.md

 ```
 {
 	"businessCode": -1,
-	"validationErrors": ["Parameter merchantCategoryId cannot be null and cannot be lese than 1!"]
+	"validationErrors": ["Parameter merchantCategoryId cannot be null and cannot be less than 1!"]
 }
 ```